sasjs/cli.sasjs.io/docs/compile.md

 ![](img/compile.dot.svg)

+### 1. sasjsbuild Folder

+In a SASjs project, artefacts
 ## Compile Project

 From the root of the project, run: `sasjs compile`.
 This will cycle through all the Jobs / Services / Tests in the `jobFolders` / `serviceFolders` / `testFolders` arrays in the `sasjsconfig.json` file, extract all of the dependent Binary Files, SAS Macros, SAS Includes, and create one self-contained file per Job (or Service, or Test) inside the `sasjsbuild` folder.
 The self-contained file will also include any `initProgram`, `termProgram` and `macroVariables` defined in the relevant config objects.